webpack-contrib/file-loader/README.md

 // => gdyb21L.png
 // use sha512 hash instead of md5 and with only 7 chars of base64

+require("file?name=img-[sha512:base64:7]!./image.jpg");
+// => img-VqzT5ZC.jpg
+// use custom name, sha512 hash instead of md5 and with only 7 chars of base64

 require("file?name=picture.png!./myself.png");
 // => picture.png